SeanZom/100-days-of-code/log.md

 ### Day 14: Oct 16, 2018

 **Today's Progress:** Finished navigation & animation chapters of Cookbook.
 Starting to learn Networking part of Flutter.

+### Day 15: Oct 17, 2018

+**Today's Progress:** Continued with the Cookbook of flutter, and the chapters were networking, persistence and forms.
+The testing part is the next.